 Knowledge management (KM) is the ongoing process of managing your knowledge resources as you would with human or financial resources.
 The word management lies at the heart of the success or failure of KM projects because it’s what differentiates professional knowledge management from other solutions.

 Knowledge management software encompasses the entire lifecycle of information.
-This journey includes capturing documented and undocumented data, organizing and structuring data, reviewal and approval, omnichannel delivery, incorporating feedback and optimizing it .
-KM is a continual process, not a project with an end date or solution that can be deployed and done.
+This journey includes capturing documented and undocumented data, organizing and structuring it, review and approval, omnichannel delivery, incorporating feedback and finally optimizing existing documents.
+KM is a continual process, not a project with an end date.

 Each part of the lifecycle requires supporting functionality such as indexing data from one or multiple sources, custom workflows, a robust editorial system and processes, integration with multiple communication channels, user feedback and analytics for optimization.